dma-dk/dma-developers/README.md

     Preferences -> Java -> Code Style -> Formatter -> Import

-##### Line endings handling
+##### Line endings
 To handle line endings issues between Windows and Linux/Mac it is recommended to configure Eclipse or other IDE to always use LF.
 In Eclipse:

     Preferences -> General -> Workspace -> New text file line delimiter -> Other: Unix

-Alternatively Git can be configured to convert line endings
+Alternatively Git can be configured to convert line endings on Windows

     git config --global core.autocrlf true